 Going on holiday is something we all look forward to.
-With the school half term holiday just around the corner, making sure that you have no stress when you are away is sometimes a challenge.
+With the school holidays now upon us, making sure that you have no stress when you are away is sometimes a challenge.

 It always feels like preparing to be out of the office with no communications can be the most stressful part of planning to be on holiday.
 It doesn’t have to be that way though!